Class-Incremental Motion Forecasting

-On the proposed overlapping AV2 scenario, \net~also outperforms the baselines, primarily for moving objects, in motion prediction, as shown in \Cref{tab:quant_results_av2}.
-Notably, it almost reaches the results of the joint training, while even surpassing it for linearly moving objects.
+On the proposed overlapping AV2 scenario, \net~also outperforms the baselines in motion prediction, primarily for moving objects, as shown in \Cref{tab:quant_results_av2}.
+Notably, it nearly matches the results of joint training, even surpassing them for linearly moving objects.
 The narrower gap in this setting is due to the shorter forecasting horizon and the larger number of training sequences compared to the experiments on nuScenes.